Your Child's Allergies: Dust Mites

 or down pillows.

 Bedding.
 Wash all bedding (sheets, pillowcases, blankets) in hot water (130°F) to kill the

-least twice a week).
+twice a week).

 vacuum bags or vacuums designed to reduce allergens.